-The Group is exposed to cash flow interest rate risk in relation to cash and margin clients receivables (see note 21), variable-rate borrowings (see note 27) and bank balances (general accounts) (see note 25).
+The Group is exposed to cash flow interest rate risk in relation to cash and margin clients receivables (see note 20) and bank balances (general accounts) (see note 24).

 The Group currently does not have any interest rate hedging policy in relation to fair value interest rate risk and cash flow interest rate risk.
 The directors monitor the Group's exposures on an ongoing basis and will consider hedging the interest rate should the need arises.